 Truly, the offense Jesus created was a stumbling block to the Jews, as Paul explained to the Romans.
 He reminded them of Isaiah’s prophecy that God would lay a Cornerstone (Christ) in Zion over which many would stumble and fall (Isaiah 8:14; 28:16; Psalm 118:22; 1 Peter 2:6).
 Just as the Jews stumbled over the idea of their works being of no value to God, so do many today hate the idea that Christ will build His church not on human merits, but on His righteousness alone.
 That message is as offensive today as it was in Jesus’ day.
 No one likes to be told there is nothing he can do to earn his place in heaven.

 Equally offensive is the necessity of dying to self in order to follow Christ.
 Of all the religions of the world today, Christianity is the only one where its founder tells you to follow Him and die.
 "Then Jesus said to his disciples, 'If anyone would come after me, he must deny himself and take up his cross and follow me'" (Matthew 16:24).
 Those who heard this message knew exactly what Jesus meant; to follow Him was to die to self and give up everything they ever held dear.
 That's why everyone ran away when He was arrested; they weren't prepared to die with Him.

 Correctness in the secular, political realm is not the concern of Christians or the church because “our citizenship is in heaven.
-And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control” (Philippians 3:20-21).
+And we eagerly await a Savior from there, the Lord Jesus Christ, who will, by the power that enables him, “bring everything under his control” (Philippians 3:20–21).